twg/react-tools/README.md

 # React Component Library/Tools

 This is a set of tools to help TWGers work more quickly by giving them access to TRT (TWG-React-Tools).

+TRT helps you perform better, faster - by allowing you to quickly perform tasks that are common to most TWG reacters

 The tools in this set adhere to [TWG's react guidelines](https://github.com/twg/react-guidelines)

 This suite of tools is comprised of a library of components and commands - including, but not limited to: